 and if you don’t work on your French skills, it will be hard to find a better paying job, than you had in the Legion.
 The minimal salary in France – called SMIC – is 1 219 euros (net) a month for a 35 hours job.
 Unfortunately, that’s what you can count on if you don’t have any “special skills”.

-One of the most inspiring stories I’ve heard is about two Ukrainian brothers who left the FFL after 5 years and made a great career was about two Ukrainian brothers.
-During their years, they bought two flats and founded a small enterprise right after they left the Legion.
+One of the most inspiring stories I’ve heard is about two Ukrainian brothers who left the FFL after five years and went on to have successful careers.
+During their service, they managed to buy two apartments and started a small business immediately after leaving the Legion.
 In France it’s not too difficult to launch a business if you have a good idea and like to work.
 The job center (called pôle emploi) offers a lots of help for people who want to found an enterprise.

 and want to stay in France, have to apply for the “carte de séjour” which is like the green card in the USA.
 If I had to translate, I’d say “residence permit”.
 It allows Non-European people to stay legally in the country.